pymeasure/pymeasure/docs/dev/adding_instruments.rst

             self.query_delay = query_delay

         def write(self, command):
-            """Add the device address in front of every command and send it to the device.""" super().write(self.address + command)
+            """Add the device address in front of every command before sending it.""" super().write(self.address + command)

         def wait_for(self, query_delay=0):
-            """Wait always some time after writing a command.
+            """Wait for some time.

             :param query_delay: override the global query_delay.
             """
             super().wait_for(query_delay or self.query_delay)

         def read(self):
-            """Read from the device and assert, that the response starts with the device address.""" got = super().read()
+            """Read from the device and check the response.

+            Assert that the response starts with the device address.
+            """
+            got = super().read()
             if got.startswith(self.address):
                 return got[3:]